Course Listing

 - Peterborough

 Provides an in-depth discussion of the relationship between global governance and social justice.
 Particular attention is paid to global institutions such as the UN and the World Bank to highlight issues of social justice on a global scale.
-Prerequisite: 14.0 university credits including 1.0 IDST or POST credit at the 2000 level or permission of instructor.
+Prerequisite: 14.0 university credits including 1.0 GDST (IDST) or POST credit at the 2000 level or permission of instructor.

 Cross-listed: POST-4260H